 Endless Fun for Families in Prince Edward County

-Beyond the beach, there's a splash pad on the historic fairgrounds in Picton, for when you've had it with sand in swimsuits.
+Sand-and-surfed out, but the water-babies are still clamouring for a good soaking?
+Try the nautical-themed Picton Splash Pad, located at the Picton Fairgrounds, adjacent to the glorious Crystal Palace.
 Built with a nautical theme – ships and water cannons firing water around the pad – it has the latest in high-tech to manage water runoff.

 Spend some time at Struisvogel Ranch which offers an exciting and unique way to learn about these fascinating creatures.